Glottography/tutorials/georeferencing/index.md

 # Georeferencing language maps in QGIS

-This tutorial walks you through the process of georeferencing a language map provided as a raster image.
-Georeferencing assigns geographic coordinates to the map, enabling it to be accurately located and displayed in a geographic information system (GIS).
+This tutorial walks you through the process of georeferencing a language map provided as a raster image in QGIS, an open-source geographic information system (GIS).
+Georeferencing assigns geographic coordinates to the map, enabling it to be accurately located and displayed in a GIS.

 ## Requirements
-**Software**: [QGIS](https://qgis.org) is a free and open-source geographic information system (GIS).
+**Software**: [QGIS](https://qgis.org) is a free and open-source GIS.
 This tutorial uses version **QGIS 3.34.4-Prizren**.

 **Data**: A map in raster image format (e.g., JPG, TIFF, or PNG).
 In this tutorial, we will georeference a map of the Alor-Pantar languages in Indonesia from Schapper (2020), *Introduction to the Papuan Languages of Timor, Alor, and Pantar*.
 The map is available as a JPG raster image [here](images/map3papuan.jpg).